pcwalton/sprocketnes/README.md

 Its purpose is to serve as a *technology demonstration* to show how the Rust programming language is suitable for systems software such as emulators.
-It has many shortcomings and not intended to be a production-quality emulator.
+It has many shortcomings and is not intended to be a production-quality emulator.
 `sprocketnes` is also designed to be a relatively clean example codebase, showing off various Rust idioms.
 The Rust garbage collector is not used in this project, and unsafe code is kept to a minimum.